dymaczew/fs20icam/LabGuides/Exercise4/README.md

 Knowledge center reference: https://www.ibm.com/support/knowledgecenter/en/SS8G7U_19.4.0/com.ibm.app.mgmt.doc/content/dc_synthetics_intro.html?cp=SSFC4F_1.2.0

-### 1. In the terminal window, where you are logged in to the managed cluster, run the following commands:
+## Installing the Sythetics Point-of-Presence agent

 Once again you will be using the configpack that you previously downloaded from the ICAM server.
 The configpack tells the synthetic PoP and data collectors where to send the performance KPIs.

+### 1. In the terminal window, where you are connected to the managed cluster, run the following commands:

 ```
 cd /home/localuser/install/app_mgmt_syntheticpop_xlinux